Red Raspberry Production

-Ohio are similar to each other in area and in production (500 acres in each state, plus or minus 100 acres) while Minnesota, Wisconsin, Massachusetts, New Jersey, and Connecticut have smaller amounts.
+Ohio are similar to one another in acreage and production (each state has between 400 and 600 acres).
 Canada is a major producer of red raspberries, with most of the production located in British Columbia and Ontario.
-Red raspberries also are produced in Europe and the Southern Hemisphere.
+Red raspberries also are widely produced in northern Europe and the Southern Hemisphere.

 With the wholesale option, either the grower or a shipper can take the crop to the market.
 Shippers generally sell and transport the raspberries for a predetermined price.
 This marketing alternative is subject to the greatest price fluctuations.
 Marketing cooperatives generally use a daily pooled cost and price, which spreads price fluctuations over all participating producers.
 Local retailers are another possible market, but you must take the time to contact produce managers and provide high-quality raspberries when stores require them.
-Roadside stands (either your own or another grower’s) and pick-your-own operations provide opportunities to receive higher than wholesale prices for your fruit, but you may have some additional expenses for advertising, building and maintaining a facility, and providing service to your customers.
+Roadside stands (either your own or another grower’s) and pick-your-own operations provide opportunities to receive higher-than-wholesale prices for your fruit, but you may have some additional expenses for advertising, building and maintaining a facility, and providing service to your customers.
 With pick-your-own operations, you save on harvest costs, but you must be willing to accept that some of the crop will not be harvested.

+• Summer-bearing (also referred to as floricane-fruiting) are the most common type of raspberry in the bramble family.
+The individual canes of brambles are biennial, while the root systems are perennial.
+In the first year of planting, vegetative canes are produced.
+The following year, these same canes flower and produce fruit.
 While they are flowering and fruiting, new vegetative canes (“suckers”) are produced from buds on the roots and grow throughout the summer.
 These canes then bear the next year’s crop.
 Fruiting canes die shortly after producing that year’s crop.
-Therefore, a mature raspberry planting has two types of canes: vegetative canes that originated during the current year (primocanes) and fruiting canes that originated during the previous year (floricanes).
-Fruit usually is harvested in July in Pennsylvania.
+Therefore, a mature raspberry planting has two types of canes: vegetative canes that originated during the current year (primocanes), and fruiting canes that originated during the previous year (floricanes).
+Fruit usually is harvested in mid-summer.
 Summer-bearing plants must be pruned by hand during the dormant season.

-This type of red raspberry produces primocanes that are capable of flowering and fruiting in the same year that they are produced.
+• Everbearing (also referred to as primocane-fruiting or fall-bearing) raspberries produce primocanes that are capable of flowering and fruiting in the same year that they are produced.
 Once the cane reaches its mature length, it begins fruiting at the tip, with progressively lower flower buds breaking on the cane as the season proceeds.
 Because the canes don’t reach their mature length until mid-summer, fruiting is later than for summer-bearing raspberries.
 Fruiting usually begins in late August and continues until a hard frost or freeze.
 The canes of primocane-bearing raspberry plants are usually mowed to the ground every winter because the next year’s crop does not require the previous season’s canes.
 However, if the canes are not removed, they will produce a small summer crop from previously unbroken fruit buds low on the cane and, hence, are sometimes referred to as “everbearers.”

-Both summer-bearing and primocane-bearing cultivars readily produce new shoots from the roots (called “suckering”).
+Both summer-bearing and everbearing cultivars readily produce new shoots from the roots (called “suckering”).
 New plantings are established by taking advantage of the plants’ ability to produce suckers.
 Red raspberries usually are planted 24 inches apart in rows that are 8 to 12 feet apart.
 Spacing decisions depend on the size of your equipment.
 Tissue-cultured plantlets or nursery-matured stock of cultivars appropriate to the site should be purchased from a reputable nursery.
 Plant in May after the danger of hard frost has passed.
 Four inches of clean straw mulch (about 2 tons of straw per acre) should be applied immediately after planting.
 This practice has been shown to greatly increase plant vigor and survival rates.
-However, straw mulch should be used only during the establishment period because excessive moisture under the mulch of established plantings can increase disease problems.
+However, straw mulch should be used only during the establishment period because excessive moisture under the mulch of established plantings can increase incidence of root-rotting diseases.
 Plants will produce many suckers in the first year.
 Rows should be mowed to keep the row width to about 12 inches at the base of the planting.

 Irrigation is highly recommended and will help ensure a more consistent crop from year to year.
 Trickle irrigation is greatly preferred over overhead irrigation because it adds water directly to the root zone and does not wet the fruit.
 Also, very little water is lost from evaporation.
 More information on irrigation can be found in Agricultural Alternatives: Irrigation for Fruit and Vegetable Production and Agricultural Alternatives: Drip Irrigation for Vegetable Production.

 Some weeds also harbor insects and disease.
 The first steps in weed management are to avoid sites with persistent weed problems and eliminate weeds before planting.
 Mulch and herbicides can be used to control weeds after establishment.
 A permanent slow-growing sod such as hard fescue is recommended to suppress weeds between the rows.

 Harvest and Storage

 Red raspberries must be picked and handled very carefully.
-The fruit must be firm, well colored, and rot free.
+The fruit must be firm, well colored, and insect and rot free.
 If harvested at the proper time and handled carefully, raspberries will remain in good condition for several days.
 Because the fruit is fragile, it should be picked and packed directly into containers without further sorting.
 Pickers must be closely supervised and instructed to harvest only high-quality fruit.
-The fruit should be harvested at least once every 3 days, with adjustments made to the picking schedule based on weather conditions.
+The fruit should be harvested at least once every three days, with adjustments made to the picking schedule based on weather conditions.

 Proper postharvest handling of raspberries is essential if you are to be a successful marketer.
 Cooling the berries to remove field heat and improve shelf life is especially important.
 Harvesting early in the day while temperatures are cool and then precooling the fruit before shipment significantly extends shelf life.

-Included in this publication are three annual budgets for red raspberry production.
-The first two summarize the costs of land preparation and establishment of the red raspberry planting.
-The third summarizes the costs and returns for a mature (4-year-old) red raspberry planting.
+Included in this publication are five annual budgets for red raspberry production.
+The first summarizes the costs of land preparation, the second covers establishment of the red raspberry planting, and the third summarizes costs and returns for the year after planting.
+The fourth summarizes the costs and returns for a mature (four-year-old) red raspberry planting for retail marketing.
 Intermediate production years (years two and three) are not included.
-These years would have less receipts and lower harvest costs than a mature planting.
+These years would have fewer receipts and lower harvest costs than a mature planting.
+The fifth budget summarizes costs and returns for a pick-your-own operation.
 These sample budgets should help ensure that all costs and receipts are included in your calculations.
 While the budgets are calculated for one acre of production, a beginning grower should start much smaller.
 Costs and returns are often difficult to estimate in budget preparation because they are numerous and variable.

 You can make changes to the interactive PDF budget files for this publication by inputting your own prices and quantities in the green outlined cells for any item.
 The cells outlined in red automatically calculate your revised totals based on the changes you made to the cells outlined in green.
-You will need to click on and add your own estimated price and quantity information to all of the green outlined cells to complete your customized budget.When you are done, you can print the budget using the green Print Form button at the bottom of the form.
+You will need to click on and add your own estimated price and quantity information to all of the green outlined cells to complete your customized budget.When you are finished, you can print the budget using the green Print Form button at the bottom of the form.
 You can use the red Clear Form button to clear all the information from your budget when you are finished.